 Photographic Red Eye

-Before the advent of double-flash cameras, red eye was a frequent problem in photographs.
+Before the invention of double-flash cameras, red eye was a frequent problem in photographs.
 What causes red eye in photographs and how do double-flash cameras get rid of them?

 Double-flash cameras solve the problem by exposing the eye to a first flash of bright light and then pausing to give the pupils time to constrict.
 The second flash of light illuminates the subject so the picture can be taken.
 The smaller pupils reduce the amount of light escaping from the inside of the eye and thus the red appearance of the pupil.